 Facebook, Instagram, Twitter, and Google all have tight restrictions or outright bar the promotion of cannabis-related products.
 Often those restrictions also include legal CBD products and ancillary companies that don’t actually sell or touch the plant — they just happen to exist within the legal cannabis ecosystem.
 Reports have shown that Facebook had internally considered loosening restrictions on cannabis advertising but ultimately decided against it.

-Not only are cannabis companies limited in advertising options, most are primarily concerned with their ability to advertise locally.
+Not only are cannabis companies limited in advertising options, most are primarily concerned with advertising locally.
 They operate within their state and want to appeal to locals.
 That means that despite restrictions, they still need a well-developed marketing strategy with enough traffic to help them reach a wide audience within their geo-targeted area.

-These limitations have been the driving force behind a lot of creative marketing in the cannabis industry.
+These limitations have been the driving force behind creative marketing in the cannabis industry.
 Companies must be crafty and persistent in seeking new opportunities to get their product in front of customers.
-Finding organic and paid channels to reach your target audience that are within state restrictions presents an opportunity for growth, but can be difficult to identify.
+Finding organic and paid channels to reach your target audience within state restrictions presents an opportunity, but are difficult to identify.

 Dispensary Marketing Ideas: 10 Creative Cannabis Specials